Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

 - Do not include compiled versions of the bicep files (i.e. no `main.json ` files)

-- Always keep it simple and straighforward.
-Readibility is preferred to complex logic.

-- Follow the best practices as defined in [Best practices for Bicep] (https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/best-practices).
+- Follow the best practices as defined in [Best practices for Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/best-practices).

 - Use strictly `camelCasing` for all elements like parameters, variables, resources, modules and outputs, and avoid prepending those elements in a [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation) style.
-  - Put the context in front like hub or spoke to avoid confusion.
-For example, `hubVNetName` is better than `vnetName`.
+  - Put always the resource type identifier in front accompanied, where applicable, from some conext, like hub or spoke.
+For example, `vnetHubName` is better than `vnetName` or `hubVNetName`.
-  - Use only abreviation that are well known like URL, FQDN, VNet, etc.
+  - Use only well known abreviations like *Url, Fqdn, Vnet*, adhering to the CamelCasing rule.
-  - Each parameter should be descriptive and pronounceable.
+  - Each parameter, variable or resource identifier should be descriptive and pronounceable.
 For example, `vmName` is better than `vmnm`.
-  - For outputs be explicit about the type of the output.
-For example, `vmName` is better than `name`.
+  - Outputs should also be descriptive.
+Do not output just `name` or `id` but prefer to output as `<resourceType>Name` and `<resourceType>Id` to avoid confusion, especially in the case where a module outputs many different resources.
+For example, use `storageAccountName`  and `storageAccountId`, which is better than just `name` and `id`.
-  - All parameters and outputs should be documented using the `description` property.
-The description should always be ended with a dot.
+  - All parameters and outputs should be documented using the `@description` decorator.
-  - Use id instead of resource id in the name of the parameter or variable.
+  - Use id instead of resourceId in the name of the parameter or variable.
 For example, `subnetId` is better than `subnetResourceId`.
   - If you split a resource id into tokens, use explicit names for the tokens.
 For example:

     ```bicep